-Information on ...

-... is located here.

-Determining the requirements for the telephone network

-Determine the requirements for the telephone network and collect information about the environmental conditions for the planned DECT wireless network.

-Creating an installation plan

-Create a building plan and enter the planned DECT base stations in this plan.
+Information on . is locate ed here.
+Determining the requirements for the telephone network Determine the requirements for the telephone network and collect informati about the environmental conditions for the planned DECT wireless network on P. 14 Creating an installation plan Create a building plan and enter the planned DECT base stations in this plan.
 You should take account of the general conditions determined and the technical requirements of DECT telephony in the process.

-Taking measurements

-Use the installation plan to take measurements and adapt the installation plan to your measurement results.

-Working with the Gigaset measuring equipment

-Have you purchased the Gigaset N720 SPK PRO (Site Planning Kit)?
-Here you can read about how to set up the measuring equipment and how to use it to take measurements.
+P. 24 Taking measurements Use the installation plan to take measurements and adapt the installation plan to your measurement results. on P. 26 Working with the Gigaset measuring equipment Have you purchased the Gigaset N720 SPK PRO (Site Planning Kit)?
+Here y can read about how to set up the measuring equipment and how to use it to take measurements.
+P. 37 Special environments Do you want to set up your DECT network in a difficult environment?

-Special environments

-Do you want to set up your DECT network in a difficult environment?
 Helpful information and tips are available here.
+P. 49

-If you have any questions about using your measuring devices, please contact our Customer care team (+ page 43).
+If you have any questions about using your measuring devices, please contact our Customer support team ( $\rightarrow$ P. 51).